Finding a lawyer

 Lawyer for the Day programs

 In some courts, there are programs where volunteer lawyers spend a day helping people with their cases.
 These are called Lawyer for the Day programs.
-Each Lawyer for the Day program gives different types of help.
+Each Lawyer for the Day program provides different types of help.

 Check with the court where your case is to find out: